qt37t247/27years_2traps/Ecology/README.md

 This resulting the file ("master.csv") for the subsequent GAM.

-We deviced six-stepped modelling ("Model_GAM.R") with each step adding additional complexity in the models.
+In R, we deviced six-stepped modelling ("Model_GAM.R") with each step adding additional complexity in the models.